 Our Vinyl Liner Patch Kit can be applied under water or above water.
 You do not need to drain your pool to use the repair kit.
 It repairs cuts, rips and pinholes.
 It is quick and very easy to use.

-- Seals cracks, seams and leaks underwater
+- Seals cracks, seams, and leaks

 - Also repairs inflatables